📦 Free shipping to DE from 59 € | to AU from 69 €

 6. Sensory activities

 You don't play with food!
-In Montessori education this is not quite true.
-Food may also be examined extensively.
-Touching different shapes and materials promotes your child's sensory abilities.
+This is not quite true in Montessori education.
+Food can also be examined extensively.
+Feeling different shapes and materials promotes your child's sensory skills.
 Sorting by colour or smelling different scents are also exciting activities for your child.

 Jetzt entdecken